Skip to content

 Edges are stored abstractly — one entry per sync/async pair, not per emitted Python class.
 The drift-warning formatter expands one Edge into the two lines (sync + async) the user needs to add.

 This module is intentionally narrow: it owns the dataclasses and the JSON-on-disk format, and nothing else.
-The graph-walking logic that produces edges from a parsed APIModel lives in okapipy.generator.edges, kept apart so that manifest.py does not depend on emit/stubs.py (which itself depends on vfs.py, which depends back on manifest.py).
+The graph-walking logic that produces edges from a parsed APIModel lives in okapipy.generator.edges, kept apart so that state.py does not depend on emit/stubs.py (which itself depends on vfs.py, which depends back on state.py).

-Filename inside <package>/base/ where the manifest is stored.
+Filename inside <package>/base/ where the generated-state file is stored.

 serialize

-Render the manifest as a deterministic JSON string.
+Render the generated-state record as a deterministic JSON string.

 edges